globz/kitchen-cli/README.md

 > :bulb: `kitchen build oven`    - lets you configure your oven so you can cook the perfect pastries for your taste.

-your kitchen is now ready to operate :fork_and_knife:
+*Your kitchen is now ready to operate :fork_and_knife:*

 #add:

 **execute this command to get a list of objects for this given action : `kitchen add`**

-now that we have have a working kitchen we can start adding ingredients to our table :custard:
+*Now that we have have a working kitchen we can start adding ingredients to our table :custard:*

 > :bulb: `kitchen add ingredients` - Let the user add ingredients to his table.